Ambitious Card

 Effect

-The Ambitious Card is a classic card magic routine.
-A spectator selects a card and returns it to the deck.
-The magician then repeatedly places the card into the middle of the deck.
-Each time, the card defies logic and rises back to the top.
-The effect is a visual and engaging display of a card that will not stay lost.
+The Ambitious Card is a classic card trick.
+A spectator selects a card and signs it.
+The magician then places the card into the middle of the deck.
+Despite this, the card repeatedly and impossibly rises to the top.
+The effect can end with the signed card appearing in a surprising location, like a wallet or a box.

 Full details